jgoizueta/monads/README.md

 ### ES6 Examples

-Using JavaScript promises the above example would be:
+Using EcmaScript promises the above example would be:
 (we assume step1 is a Promise and step2, step3 regular functions)

 ```javascript